Azure Entra ID as Token Issuer

 Registering a Client

-In Microsoft terms, you are adding a “daemon app” to Azure AD, see Daemon app that calls web APIs - app registration for reference.
+In Microsoft terms, you are adding a “daemon app” to Entra ID, see Daemon app that calls web APIs - app registration for reference.
 Once the client is created, set a client secret (see here).

 The last step is to assign API permissions.
-Use the API Permissions setting in the AAD portal, select the API app that you just created, and select the app roles you want to grant access to.
+Use the API Permissions setting in the Entra ID portal, select the API app that you just created, and select the app roles you want to grant access to.
 Make sure you select the Application permissions category.

 Since there is no interactive appproval process for machine to machine communications, you need to pre-approve the resource access in the portal.
 Use the Grant admin consent feature for that.